The Best Easy-to-Digest Foods to Soothe Your Gut

 But what you might not know is that a huge part of your immune system resides in your gut, and relieving stress there should also be part of your healing protocol.

-Choosing the right foods to eat is especially important when dealing with chronic digestive issues, such as irritable bowel syndrome (IBS), GERD (Gastroesophageal reflux disease), Crohn’s disease, celiac disease, or even something temporary like morning sickness or acid reflux.
+Choosing the right foods to eat is especially important when dealing with chronic digestive issues.

 While certain foods might be nutritious to a healthy individual, they might not be what your body needs when you’re not feeling your best.
-In many of the cases we’ve mentioned, easy-to-digest foods are the way to go, at least for the short term.
+Many times, easy-to-digest foods are the way to go, at least for the short term.
 They’ll give your GI tract a break while helping feed the good bacteria in your gut that will help you fight off infection and restore digestive balance.